 1.7 Several Offices and Branches across the Agency collect and utilise best practices in their work.
 The Best Practices Unit, where the overall coordination lies, was not staffed from 2013 to mid-2017.
 On 31 May 2017, the P4 RB post was filled.
-The Unit currently has an additional four short-term consultants, financed through the Dubai Award.
+The Unit currently has an additional two short-term consultants, financed through the Dubai Award.

-1.8 UN-Habitat's Best Practices Unit collects, consolidates, coordinates and shares best practices and enabling policies on urban development.
+1.8 UN-Habitat's Best Practices Unit is responsible for qualitative information based on practices and policies that effectively illustrate ways to implement the New Urban Agenda.
+In this function, the Unit collects, consolidates, coordinates and shares best practices and enabling policies globally on urban development.
 It supports UN-Habitat in being a global actor in the field of sustainable urban development by acquiring, creating, refining, storing, transferring, sharing and encouraging the use of knowledge generated from these practices.
-The key focus of the Unit is currently the implementation of the Dubai International Award for Best Practices (see Point 2. below) and the updating and relaunching of the Best Practices database.
-In addition, the Unit is advancing on a number of strategic partnerships, to be rolled out further during 2018.
-This includes a Cooperation Agreement with the University of Southern Australia to establish an expert system search engine to enable analysis of best practices database and external sources of information.
-Work will be undertaken with advanced computer systems and specially designed applications to more effectively connect best practices to decision-making in global programmes such as the City Prosperity Initiative, and from a New Urban Agenda and SDG perspective.
-This work has already produced a prototype that is expected to be presented during the 9th Session of the World Urban Forum (WUF 9).
+The Unit manages the implementation of the Dubai International Award for Best Practices (see Point 2. below) and the updating and relaunching of the Best Practices database.
+In addition, the Unit is advancing on a number of strategic partnerships, to advance the analysis potential of best practices, and the production of tailor-made packages of qualitative information to Member States and other stakeholder groups.

+Current collaboration includes that with the University of Southern Australia, where a prototype expert system search engine has been produced to enable analysis of best practices through the search lenses of the City Prosperity Index and the Sustainable Development Goals.
+The goal is to use advanced computer systems and specially designed applications to more effectively connect best practices to decision-making in global programmes implementing the New Urban Agenda.
+The prototype system was demonstrated- and generated large interest- during the 9th Session of the World Urban Forum (WUF 9).
+This includes potential work in Mexico to pilot the system along a specific set of thematic areas.